mingyuan-zhang/MotionDiffuse/text2motion/README.md

 ## Visualization

 You can visualize human motion with the given language description and the expected motion length.
-We also provide a [colab script](https://colab.research.google.com/drive/1Dp6VsZp2ozKuu9ccMmsDjyij_vXfCYb3?usp=sharing) for your convenience.
+We also provide a [Colab Demo](https://colab.research.google.com/drive/1Dp6VsZp2ozKuu9ccMmsDjyij_vXfCYb3?usp=sharing) and a [Hugging Face Demo](https://huggingface.co/spaces/mingyuan/MotionDiffuse) for your convenience.

 ```shell
 # Currently we only support visualization of models trained on the HumanML3D dataset.